micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 6.md

 And from the half-tribe of Manasseh: Aner with its common-lands and Bileam with its common-lands, for the rest of the family of the sons of Kohath.

 ###### 71
-From the family of the half-tribe of Manasseh the sons of Gershon _were given_ Golan in Bashan with its common-lands and [^x]Ashtaroth with its common-lands.
+From the family of the half-tribe of Manasseh the sons of Gershon _were given_ Golan in Bashan with its common-lands and Ashtaroth with its common-lands.

 ###### 72
-And from the tribe of Issachar: [^y]Kedesh with its common-lands, Daberath with its common-lands,
+And from the tribe of Issachar: Kedesh with its common-lands, Daberath with its common-lands,

 ###### 73
 Ramoth with its common-lands, and Anem with its common-lands.